microsoft/microcode/docs/purchase.md

 ## Arcade Shields for the micro:bit V2

-Three Arcade shields for the micro:bit V2 are available on the market today, as shown below.
-After downloading the MicroCode hex file to your micro:bit V2, whenever you plug the micro:bit into the Arcade Shield, MicroCode should start running.
-Your MicroCode program is always live and runnable.
-Once you remove the micro:bit from the shield, the program will persist and continue to run (assuming the micro:bit is still powered, of course).
+Three Arcade shields for the micro:bit V2 are available on the market today, as shown below:

 <table>
 <tr valign="top">